How to Grow and Care for Arrowhead Vine

 If this disease is present, you’ll see water-soaked green spots that may or may not have yellow halos around them.
 These can spread and merge.

-There is no cure for bacterial leaf spot, so you’ll have to toss the plant if you detect an infection.
+There is no cure for bacterial leaf spot, so you’ll have to toss the plant.

 Root Rot

-The first step is to remove the plant from the container and wash away all of the soil.
-Then, carefully trim away any rotting, mushy, or black roots with a clean pair of scissors.
+Remove the plant from the container and wash away all the soil.
+Carefully trim any rotting, mushy, or black roots with a clean pair of scissors.

-After a couple of weeks, drench the soil with a copper fungicide, following the manufacturer’s directions.
+After a couple of weeks, drench the soil with copper fungicide, following the manufacturer’s directions.

 A close up vertical image of a spray bottle of Bonide Copper Fungicide isolated on a white background.